-HIST-5A WORLD CIVILIZATIONS 3.0 UNITS
+HIST-5A WORLD CIVILIZATIONS 3.0 UNITS Transferable to CSU/UC

 Survey of the experience of all peoples with vastly different cultures inhabiting a single globe.
 Emphasizes the emergence of human communities, formation of complex societies, development of major belief systems and interaction with the environment based on experience, knowledge, and technology.
 (L)